Akshay-Jhijhautia/Git_Linux/linux/linux.md

    cat ~/main.dart

 10. `Relative path` -> It describes the location, of a file/folder with respect to current folder.
 Whereas in an absolute path we mention the location from home directory or root directory.
-When you give absolute path of a file or folder that means you will give the whole path of that file or folder, whereas in the relative path you do jumps with respect to the current folder.
+When you give absolute path of a file or folder that means you will give the whole path of that file or folder, whereas in the relative path you do jumps with respect to the current folder. ex. cd ../udemy

+10a. `absolute path` -> /Users/sachin/Code/Udemy, it is the absolute path.

 11. `clear` -> clears the working space